Shirley Ballas will return as head judge on Strictly Come Dancing this year, it's been reported.

 As well as taking over his seat on the panel, Shirley became the new head judge and had the casting vote in the dance off.

-It's been claimed today that Shirley will return this autumn, meeting with show bosses to sign a new deal.
+It's been claimed today that Shirley will return this autumn, agreeing a new deal with BBC bosses.

 The new judge faced a backlash from some Strictly fans, prompting her to hit back after one dance-off decision saw Aston Merrygold depart.